 Remarkably, 80 percent of the building is dedicated to public use, emphasizing its community-oriented purpose.
 Notably, the building proudly boasts LEED Silver certification, affirming its commitment to sustainable practices and ecological responsibility.

 Owner: City of Dallas

 Contractor: Balfour Beatty Construction

-Project Size: 180,000 sf
+Project Size: 180,000 SF

-Brandt Role: Mechanical & Plumbing Services
+Brandt Role: Mechanical and Plumbing Services